 Join the conversation

 Alice Smith is a transformational expert.
-Her unique 361 recovery programme for women empowers UK survivors with the benefits of an exceptional emotional education.
-Recently named in British Thoughts magazine ‘20 to watch in 2020’, Alice is developing her philosophy of emotional evolution whilst studying for an MA in Trauma Studies.
-She challenges current political thinking by asking society – victim, survivor, what lies beyond?
+Her award winning 361 Recovery programme for women empowers UK survivors with the benefits of an exceptional emotional education.
+In lockdown, Alice founded 361 Life Support, a 100% user led organisation that challenges current political thinking by asking society – victim, survivor, what lies beyond?
+361lifesupport.co.uk

 Dan Boyden is a theatre practitioner, consultant, trainer and facilitator.
 He designs and delivers creative projects, often with marginalised groups and communities, in the UK and internationally.
 Dan is a Winston Churchill Memorial Trust Fellow and a Global Master Facilitator for the British Council’s Active Citizens Social Leadership programme.
 He is Director of the Change Collective, an organisation exploring current and emerging thinking and practice linking arts and social development.
 Dan did a 2017 Ted talk about his work.

-Lucie Russell is CEO of StreetDoctors, a movement of healthcare volunteers who teach young people affected by youth violence how to save lives and keep themselves, and others, safe.
+Lucie Russell is CEO of StreetDoctors, a movement of young healthcare volunteers who train young people affected by violence in how to save lives and increase their understanding of the consequences of violence.
 Lucie’s career began as a youth worker and then a social worker, after which she co-founded The Big Issue and launched The Big Issue Foundation.
-She then started SmartJustice, a national campaign promoting community solutions to crime, and was Director of Campaigns at YoungMinds.
-Lucie is a trustee of Redthread.
+She then started SmartJustice, a national campaign based at the Prison Reform Trust, and was Director of Campaigns at YoungMinds, as well as developing the Fair By Design campaign based at the Barrow Cadbury Trust.
+Lucie is a trustee of Redthread and Criminal Justice Alliance.

 Sophie joined Shelter in 2019 as Activism Officer.
 She is interested in exploring how large organisations can divert power and resource outward across the housing movement, and provide varied and interesting campaigning opportunities with Shelter.
 Previously she worked with Greenpeace, supporting Local Groups across Scotland and the North West through tailored support and training events, and with ActionAid where she worked on both domestic and international campaigns on women’s rights and tax justice.